 Kyleena is the trade name for a newly approved version of the modern IUD, or intra uterine device.
+You may also have heard of a Mirena, they are both IUDs.

 Conventional IUDs dating back to the 1950s were based on a copper insert around a plastic frame.